For the 15th(!) year in a row, UMBC is the Baltimore host site for the Global Game Jam!

 What is a Game Jam?

-In a game jam, participants come together to make a video game.
+In a game jam, participants come together to make a video game (somewhat like a game-focused hackathon).
 Each participant joins a small team at the jam, and over a couple of day period creates a new, unique and creative video game according to the rules of the jam.